bradymholt/koa-vuejs-template/README.md

 ### `npm test`

-This will run the tests.
+This will run the 2 test suites in test/.
+- **unit** - The unit tests are located in test/unit/ and use [Karma](https://karma-runner.github.io) to run the tests in Chrome.
+- **integration** - The integration tests are located in test/integration/ and are run from Node.js.

 ### `npm run provision:production`